 Walking, rambling, hiking, whatever you want to call it, the UK is home to some of the best and most beautiful walking routes in the world.
-Arguably the best seasons to enjoy an escape to the country are in amber-hued autumn and frost-filled winter; these seasons of crunchy leaves and steaming mugs of hot chocolate are the perfect time to enjoy a cosy short break in the country.
+One of the best seasons to enjoy an escape to the country is undoubtedly the bright and colourful springtime; the season when nature is fresh and rejuvenated, it’s the perfect time to enjoy a relaxing short break in the country.

 At Superbreak, we’ve been compiling a list of our 6 favourite country hotels near some of the best walking routes in the country, meaning all you have to do is lace up those hiking boots and explore the great outdoors without an ounce of city stress in sight.